 Lower (Cambrian-Ordovician) Boundary

-The Green Point GSSP for the base of the Ordovician System, as well as the base of the Lower Ordovician Series and the lowest stage, was approved by the International Commission on Stratigraphy in December 1999 and ratified by the IUGS in January 2000.
+The GSSP for this boundary was chosen at the Green Point section, Newfoundland, approved by the International Commission on Stratigraphy in December 1999 and ratified by the IUGS in January 2000.

 By a unanimous vote taken in February 2000, the Subcommission selected the name Tremadocian for the lowest stage of the Ordovician System.